NameRead

 No heavy profiles or AI pronunciation engine

-Users can type phonetic spelling or record their name in the Zoom account profile.
+Users can record the name in the Zoom account profile.

-Meeting invites include a “Name Pack” — a preview of all participants’ phonetics and recorded audios.
+Meeting invites include a “Name Pack” — a preview of all participants’ name pronunciation.

 Users can see a small name tag with a playback button, phonetic line, and personal story.